-Without qualifying our audit opinion, we draw attention to note 23 of the accompanying financial statements which states that the Company has reported as at 31 December 2010 a net current liability position in its financial statements of 33.7 million Litas.
-The company's ability to meet its obligations in 2011 will depend on the cash flows from its main operating activity and income from the disposal of certain vessels.
+Without qualifying our audit opinion, we draw attention to note 21 of the accompanying financial statements which state that the Company has reported as at 31 December 2011 a net current liability position in its financial statements of 64 million Litas (as at 31 December 2010: a net current liability position in its financial statements of 33.7 million Litas).
+In addition, the level of equity of the Company was not in compliance with the minimum of authorized share capital requirement specified by the Company Law as at 31 December 2011.
+These circumstances show significant uncertainty leading to doubts regarding the Company's ability to fulfill its commitments to creditors within the contractual terms.
+The Company's ability to generate sufficient cash flows from its main operating activity, cash inflows from planned disposal of certain vessels and negotiations with the banks on rescheduling of repayment of the loans mentioned in note 13.

-Report on legal and other regulatory requirements
+Report on other legal and regulatory requirements

-Furthermore, we have read the Annual Report for the year ended 31 December 2010, set out on pages 42-59 of the financial statements, and have not noted any material inconsistencies between the financial information included in the Annual Report and the financial statements for the year ended 31 December 2010.
+Furthermore, we have read the Annual Report for the year ended 31 December 2011, set out on pages 41-58 of the financial statements, and have not identified any material inconsistencies between the financial information included in the Annual Report and the financial statements for the year ended 31 December 2011.